KaavyaU/spring_portfolio/README.md

 #### Our groups consists of 4 members who all contributed to making this project happen.
 We each of roles within the team to make sure every task gets completed to the best of our abilities
 #### Kaavya
 - Scrum Master - Mangages the tasks of the group and makes sure our group has a plan for each week.
 Also, is the main line of communication between our group and Mr.M, our teacher
-- Technical Lead - Add description
+- Technical Lead
 #### Jacqueline
-- Navigator - Add description
+- Navigator
 #### Dhruv
-- Designer - Add description
+- Designer
 #### Chris
-- Developer -Add description
+- Developer

 ### How to use, run, and contribute to our project
 - To use our code: Check our our [commits page](https://github.com/KaavyaU/spring_portfolio/commits/master)
 - To run project: Run it in your IDE by copying the spring_portfolio respository or access our running project [here (Need to add link)](url)
-- To contribute: Feel free to leave us some feedback [here (Need to add link)](url)
+- To contribute: Feel free to leave us some feedback [here (Need to add link)](url) -
+#### To take part in the competition, get started on recycling and add amount recycled to the leaderboard.
+Also, check out the Events page for more environment-related activities to participate in outside of the competition.
+Learn more about our team through our About-Us page

 ## Individual Final Part 1 Videos
 #### * Chris - [Video Ticket](https://github.com/KaavyaU/spring_portfolio/issues/61)